projectcalico/calico/master/networking/vxlan-ipip.md

 ### Value

-We generally recommend running Calico without network overlay/encapsulation.
+In general, we recommend running Calico without network overlay/encapsulation.
 This gives you the highest performance and simplest network; the packet that leaves your workload is the packet that goes on the wire.

 However, selectively using overlays/encapsulation can be useful when running on top of an underlying network that cannot easily be made aware of workload IPs.
 A common example is if you are using Calico networking in AWS across multiple VPCs/subnets.
 In this case, Calico can selectively encapsulate only the traffic that is routed between the VPCs/subnets, and run without encapsulation within each VPC/subnet.
 You might also decide to run your entire Calico network with encapsulation as an overlay network -- as a quick way to get started without setting up BGP peering or other routing information in your underlying network.

 ### Features